eldstal/eldstal.github.io/src/blog/260907-retrolan1.md

 parties, NoCD cracktros and not-quite-effortless file sharing.

-![Eye exam slide, circa 2078](../images/retrolan1/98ish.png) *Eye exam slide, circa 2078*
+![Eye exam slide, circa 2078](../images/retrolan1/98ish.png)

 Computers these days are *faster*.
 Orders of magnitude faster.
 Operating systems are more convenient.
 Applications are more accesible.
 The web is always-on and far more useful than it used to be.
-And although hardware costs are through the roof at the moment, computing is more accessible now than it was 30 years ago at least.
+Although hardware costs are through the roof at the moment, computing is more accessible now than it was 30 years ago at least.

-OK, but we *miss* something from back then, don't we?
+OK, great, but we *miss* something from back then, don't we?
 Well, let's build it!
 This is a series of posts about how to recreate some of that 2003 LAN party magic in the comfort of your 2026 hardware.
 We'll walk through creating a sick gaming virtual machine, then move on to programs and games and stuff and